ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ### Record streams to AWS S3

 In order to programmatically access S3, you should have an access token and secret keys.
-You can create a programmatic user to have an access token and secret key from the AWS IAM(Identity and Access Management) console.
+You can create a programmatic user to have an access token and secret key from the AWS IAM (Identity and Access Management) console.

 ![image.png](@site/static/img/image-284429.png)

 ![image.png](@site/static/img/image-284529.png)

-Just Add User by checking the Programmatic Access box and then in the next section click Attach existing policies directly and add AmazonS3FullAccess access permission to this user.
+Just add a user by checking the Programmatic Access box and then in the next section, click Attach existing policies directly and add AmazonS3FullAccess access permission to this user.
 Copy the access token and secret key for this user.

 ![image.png](@site/static/img/image-284629.png)